John McVie

 John Graham McVie (/məkˈviː/; born 26 November 1945) is a British bass guitarist.
-He is best known as a member of the rock bands John Mayall & the Bluesbreakers from 1964 to 1967 and Fleetwood Mac since 1967.
-His surname, combined with that of drummer Mick Fleetwood, was the source for the band's name.
+He is best known as a member since 1967 of the band Fleetwood Mac, and prior to that, the rock band John Mayall & the Bluesbreakers, from 1964 to 1967.
+His surname, combined with that of drummer Mick Fleetwood, was the source for the band's name "Fleetwood Mac".

 He joined Fleetwood Mac shortly after its formation by guitarist Peter Green in 1967, replacing temporary bass guitarist Bob Brunning.
 McVie and Fleetwood are the only two members of the group to appear on every Fleetwood Mac release, and for over fifty years have been the group's last remaining original (or almost original in McVie's case) members.

 In 1968, McVie married blues pianist and singer Christine Perfect, who became a member of Fleetwood Mac two years later.
 John and Christine McVie divorced in 1976, but continued working together professionally.
 During this time, the band recorded the album Rumours, a major commercial success with a title that referenced the turmoil in the band's romantic relationships.

 McVie was inducted into the Rock and Roll Hall of Fame in 1998 as a member of Fleetwood Mac.